-- God is at the heart of each act of worship when those who seek meaning in tragedy join hands and hearts to call on the power and comfort of a loving, caring God.
+- God is at the heart of an interfaith service where those who seek meaning in tragedy join hands and hearts to call on the power and comfort of a loving, caring God.

 - God is in all the anonymous acts of tender care that bear witness to God’s love for us all.

 - God is in each moment of self-sacrifice, selflessness, and quiet heroism.